-Between 1976 and 1994 the number of countries entered grew from 193 to 204, while the number of countries in existence increased from 221 to 233.
-To address the problem of ever-changing definable countries and to get a more focused picture of our task, the church is defining the world in a new way.
+Between 1976 and 1994 the number of countries entered grew from 193 to 204, while the number of countries in existence increased in the United States.
+Besides, for a church of a few thousand members, reaching the North American continent was a big enough task.